shamimaaktar1/ChatGPT4SA/README.md

 ### Architectural Synthesis

 <p>
 The ASRs are combined in architectural synthesis to produce a model or representation of the architecture that may serve as a reference point and help to visualize the structural (de-)composition and runtime possibilities for the program.
 Due to a variety of reasons, the architectural model in this study was created using UML class and component diagrams.
-In particular, component diagrams to show the overall architecture and a class diagram to illustrate the architectural design in more detail.
 </p>

 ### Architectural Evaluation